mmcshane10/JeopardyAPI/Notes.md

   --Which is not part of C# Testing "Arrange, Act, Assert" (multi choice)

+  --pascalcase camelcase

+  --what is the first step in the BDD workflow (multi choice)

   Categories: JavaScript, C#, Testing, General Knowledge, Potent Potables, Git/GitHub